zordicom/crisp_controllers/docs/getting_started.md

 ![Stack overview](media/crisp_overview.png#only-light)
 ![Stack overview](media/crisp_overview_dark.png#only-dark)

-In short, you have:
+Content:

 - [ ] 1.
 The first part is the setup for the low-level controllers, i.e., [crisp_controllers](https://github.com/utiasDSL/crisp_controllers).
 - [ ] 2.
-Then, we will try to move the robot around using [crisp_py](https://github.com/utiasDSL/crisp_py).
+Then, you will try to move the robot using [crisp_py](https://github.com/utiasDSL/crisp_py).
 - [ ] 3.
-After that, we can include cameras in the setup or further sensors.
+After that, you can include cameras in the setup and other sensors.
 - [ ] 4.
-Finally, we can set up [crisp_gym](https://github.com/utiasDSL/crisp_gym) and start recording episodes.
+Finally, you can set up [crisp_gym](https://github.com/utiasDSL/crisp_gym) - the Gymnasium interface - and start policy deployment or teleoperation.

-## 1. Getting the low-level controller ready
+## 1. Getting the low-level C++ CRISP controller ready

-First, the computer running the controller needs a real-time patch for the controller to run smoothly and safely.
+The computer running the CRISP controller needs a real-time patch for the controller to run smoothly and safely.
 You can check out the [Franka Robotics guide on how to set up a RT-patch.](https://frankarobotics.github.io/docs/installation_linux.html#setting-up-the-real-time-kernel)
 On newer Ubuntu versions, you can use [Ubuntu Pro](https://ubuntu.com/real-time) for an easy setup.

-Then, check if your robot is part of our [demos](https://github.com/utiasDSL/crisp_controllers_demos).
+Then, check if your robot is already included in one of our [demos](https://github.com/utiasDSL/crisp_controllers_demos).
 You can then follow the instructions there to start your robot(s) using a Docker container.
 Some of them offer the possibility to run the demos with simulated robots to test the setup.

-If your robot is not included in the demos, check out [How to set up a robot that is not available in the demos](new_robot_setup.md).
-If you get the controllers running, feel free to open a pull request to add it to the demos!
+If your robot is not included in the demos that is not problem.
+Check out [How to set up a robot that is not available in the demos](new_robot_setup.md).
+Once you get the controllers running, feel free to open a pull request on our repo to add it to the demos!
+We highly appreciate that!

-## 2. Use crisp_py to control the robot
+## 2. Use the python :snake: interface CRISP_PY to control the robot

 ### Installation

-To use `crisp_py`, we recommend using [pixi](https://pixi.sh/latest/) as a package manager, a modern conda-like package manager.
+To use `CRISP_PY`, we recommend using [pixi](https://pixi.sh/latest/) as a package manager, a modern conda-like package manager.
 It can be used in combination with [robostack](https://robostack.github.io/) to easily install ROS2 in any machine.
 There are a few ways to get you started: